LouisePrd/Le-Projet-Cirque/README.md

 # Le Projet Cirque

 ## 📨 Subject and report
-Project by Jules FOUCHY : https://julesfouchy.github.io/Learn--Clean-Code-With-Cpp/sujet/
+Given by Jules FOUCHY : https://julesfouchy.github.io/Learn--Clean-Code-With-Cpp/sujet/

 ## 🎪 Chess Game
 ChatPiteau, Sans Echecs, ‘Cirque d'Hiver’ ...
 Quite a lot of names for a project...
 Which doesn't have one yet.<br>